-This section provides financial aid and related information for students enrolled in clock-hour certificate programs offered through Workforce Development & Continuing Education (12-month and part-time Practical Nursing program, 12-month Paramedic certificate program, 9-month Medical Assistant program, and 6-month Administrative Medical Assistant program)
+This section provides financial aid and related information for students enrolled in clock-hour certificate programs offered through Workforce Development (12-month and part-time Practical Nursing program, 12-month Paramedic certificate program, 9-month Medical Assistant program, and 6-month Administrative Medical Assistant program)

 Types of Aid

 Academic Programs and Academic Year

-All clock-hour certificate programs must have an academic year with a minimum length of 15 weeks and 600 clock hours, in order for students to be eligible to receive federal financial aid.
+All clock-hour certificate programs must have a minimum length of 15 weeks and 600 clock hours, in order for students to be eligible to receive federal financial aid.
 Students are considered attending on a full-time basis if they attend class at least 24 hours per week.
 The following Penn College’s clock hour programs are equal to or exceed these minimums.

 - Practical Nursing full-time 12-Month Program – Academic year = 32 weeks and 1,024 clock-hours; program length = 48 weeks and 1,536 total clock hours*